cyber-dojo/secrets/README.md

 ## 2. `bin/filter_secrets.py`

 Takes the output of `blend_secrets.py` as an argument and filters out only those needing attention.
+This program has two hard-wired constants:
+- ROTATION_DAYS = 365, how often GitHub secret must be updated
+- ALERT_WINDOW_DAYS = 30, see above

 ## 3. `bin/print_filtered_secrets_summary.py`

-Takes the output of `filter_secrets.py` and prints each secret needing attention in a simple non-JSON format.
+Takes the output of `filter_secrets.py` and prints each secret needing attention in a simple Markdown format.

-**Example Output:**

 For each secret, a count is printed of the number of times the secret occurs (lexically) in any file under the `.github/workflows/` dir of the secret's repo.